jianhuabi/dcos-k8s-handons/docs/dcos-k8s-ha.md

+# How Kubernetes Cluster on DC/OS implement High Availability

 DCOS kubernetes cluster deployment offers customer with production grade high available environment by default.
 In this article, I am trying to demonstrate how DCOS kubernetes deployment addresses control plane HA in production deployment.